Are you in love with black cat breeds and can’t get enough of them?

 Moreover, Bobtails like to play fetch, can be trained to walk on a leash, and enjoy puzzles.

-Interestingly, while the American Bobtails look similar to Japanese ones, they’re two distinctive breeds with unrelated breeding programs and different genetic mutations.
+Interestingly, while the American Bobtails look similar to the Japanese ones, they’re two distinctive breeds with unrelated breeding programs and different genetic mutations.

 Unlike other breeds, American Bobtails make excellent travel companions because they’re highly adaptable cats with a strong love for adventures.